BlackIQ/Minis/README.md

 # Minis !

-Mini projects in some languages that you can use them .
+Mini projects in multiple languages that you can use.

 ---